Skip to content

 Error CodeDescription

-invalid_tokenThe license token is expired, revoked, or not recognized
+invalid_tokenThe license token is expired, revoked, or unrecognized

 invalid_requestMissing or malformed token or resource parameter